GregAbram/NMC-CTR-Vis/README.md

 ## Running the web application

-1. In the docker subdirectory, run the container, linking the ../.. directory (eg. the directory in which the NMC-CTR-Vis git project was cloned) as /vista and the data directory (wherever, but in this example its in the
+1. In the docker subdirectory, run the container, linking the ../.. directory (eg. the directory in which the NMC-CTR-Vis git project was cloned) as /vista and the data directory (wherever, but in this example its in the vista home directory.

-		cd ~/vista

-2. Run the image under Docker:

-		docker run -v `pwd`/../..:/vista -v {data directory}:/data -v 8000:8000 vista
+		docker run -dt -v `pwd`/../..:/vista -v {data directory}:/data -p 8000:8000 vista

 At this point Vista *should* be running and accessible at port 8000 from anywhere the host is visible.
+The command will return to the prompt and you can exit.